BASED IN SLIGO, IRELAND

 "I was, like, 16, and it was a dance band" says Tony.

-Tony Kenny, Brendan Grace & Kim NewportIn 1973, Tony released Heart of Stone, a Coulter-Martin composition produced by Phil Coulter and Mickie Most, sung in a falsetto voice and released under the name "Kenny."
-The record was a huge success in England and he followed it up with Give It To Me Now which also charted.
+In the show, Tony performed for an hour and then the Sounds played for the rest of the night.
+He followed up Heart with Give It To Me Now which also charted.
 Despite gaining international acclaim, Tony then abandoned the name Kenny and returned to Ireland.
-However, the records had been so successful that producer Mickie Most, took a local English band and renamed them Kenny to capitalize on Tony's initial success.
+However, the records had been so successful that producer Mickie Most, took a local English band named Chuff and renamed them Kenny to capitalize on Tony's initial success.

-Back in Ireland, Tony became interested in musical theatre and in early 1973, he was selected, along with Colm Wilkinson, Jim McCann and Luke Kelly of the Dubliners, to star as Jesus in "Jesus Christ Superstar."
+Tony Kenny, Brendan Grace & Kim NewportBack in Ireland, Tony enjoyed his role in musical theatre after being selected, along with Colm Wilkinson, Jim McCann and Luke Kelly of the Dubliners, to star in "Jesus Christ Superstar."
 The show opened in Dublin's Gaiety Theatre with some protests as Heart of Stone climbed the English charts.

 After the run of Joseph, Tony wanted to get back on the road and manager Louis Walsh drafted a Belfast-based pop/rock group, Dirtywork, to be Tony's backing band.
-The members relocated to Dublin and Tony was playing the ballrooms once again, but this time under his own steam.
+Tommy Lundy, Ronan Callaghan, and Brian O'Kane The members relocated to Dublin and Tony was playing the ballrooms once again, but this time under his own steam.
 In 1979, he released Bluer Than Blue, a song which reflected the more easy going style he had adopted as a solo performer.
 Around this time, he also released Key Largo and Another Somebody Done Somebody Wrong Song.
 For the next few years, Tony concentrated his efforts on the ballroom scene, but like all bands, he had to face the reality that by the early 1980's, the era was truly coming to an end.

 As the 80's progressed, Tony mixed continual TV appearances with a growing involvement in the cabaret scene where many of the bigger names of the showband era could still pack them in.
 He joined the Jury's Irish Cabaret show as the show's headliner and began singing more Irish traditional numbers.

-Regular visit to the United States followed, and like many Irish artists, Tony began to make annual trips to the States, dividing his time between appearances in the two countries.
+Regular visits to the United States followed, and like many Irish artists, Tony began to make annual trips to the States, dividing his time between appearances in the two countries.
 For the past ten years, he has been thrilling audiences with his renditions of Irish classics, as well as songs of inspiration and standards.
 He tours the United States in the Spring and again in the Fall with his show.

 On St. Patrick's Day, 1995 Tony was invited perform at the White House for then President Bill Clinton.
 The following year, he was honored by Jurys Hotel for his 2000th appearance in the Irish cabaret.
 In 1998, Tony was honored as Ireland's "Entertainer of The Year," a tribute to his enduring talent as one of Ireland's greatest performers.
 In 2001, he was invited to sing the National Anthem at a football game between the Buffalo Bills and Miami Dolphins.

 Today, Tony lives in Dublin with his wife, Joan, and their two children.
 He has continued to release recordings in a variety of genres, always making each song his own.
 A list below highlights just some of his recordings.
 When Tony received the Performing Artists Trust Society's award for lifetime achievement in the performing arts, it simply consolidated his place in the history of Irish Entertainment as one of the best loved stars from the Showband era.
+In early 2008, Tony was a part of the "Do You Come Here Often" showband show and later in the year starred in "Celtic Nights" a cabaret show at the Regency Hotel in Drumcondra, Co.
+Dublin alongside his daughter, Victoria.

 Vampires (JD) Sands (BK)